unh-comp-master-project/unh-comp-master-project.github.io/weekly-schedule.md

 * Meet/communicate with faculty advisor
     * Get feedback on project wrok and the **almost final** draft
 * Review feedback and revise **almost final** draft
+* **November 23** is the last day to have your thesis reviewed for formatting by the Graduate School for December graduation.

 Go to the top of [Timeline](#timeline)